ratanachh/npa/docs/tasks/PHASE7-MISSING-FEATURES.md

 - **Phase 7.5 (Orphan Removal)** appears to be complete based on its README, but the comprehensive review document shows it as "planned".
 This may be a documentation inconsistency that should be resolved.

-- **Property-based queries, aggregate methods, GROUP BY aggregations, advanced filters, and pagination support** were recently implemented (December 2024) and are fully tested (43 relationship query tests passing).
+- **Property-based queries, aggregate methods, GROUP BY aggregations, advanced filters, pagination support, configurable sorting, and inverse relationship queries** were recently implemented (December 2024) and are fully tested (57 relationship query tests passing, including 5 tests for fully qualified type name bug fixes).

 - **Bug Fixes**: Two critical bugs were fixed:
   1. ORDER BY clause now correctly uses column names from `[Column]` attributes instead of property names